People helping and making inside Public Thread Lab

 Volunteer with Public Thread Lab by helping with events, materials, classes, studio projects, and the behind-the-scenes work that keeps creative reuse moving.

-You do not need to be an expert maker to help.
-Some volunteer roles are hands-on and creative.
+You don't need to be an expert maker to help.
+Some volunteer roles are hands on and creative.
 Others support events, organization, materials, setup, outreach, or the everyday work that keeps the Lab welcoming and useful.

 Ways to help